zoobiasyyed/c0824-code-solutions/express-mutations/express-mutations-quiz-notes.md

 This is a built-in middleware function in Express.
 It parses incoming requests with JSON information. it allows us to handle json data in express

+it looks at the headers, looking for application/json, need it to be that then it grabs the body from the request, calls json.parse, gets an obj, and assigns it to req.body

 ## Notes

 All student notes should be written here.